AryanK1511/github-echo/README.md

 - **Labels**: Labels associated with issues and pull requests.
 - **Activity Data**: Data related to repository activity, such as commit history and contributions.

-### Gemini GenAI Integration
+### GenAI Integration

-**Repo Insights** uses Gemini GenAI to analyze the fetched repository data.
-Gemini GenAI provides advanced capabilities for:
+**Repo Insights** uses GenAI to analyze the fetched repository data.
+This provides advanced capabilities for:

 - **Summary Generation**: Creating comprehensive summaries based on the repository data.
 - **Insight Extraction**: Identifying key patterns and insights that are not immediately obvious from raw data.